notTheRealSanta/LecielFest/README.md

 # LecielFest
-A repo for NIT Puducherry's Annual Cultural Fest!
+A repo for NIT Puducherry's Annual Cultural Fest website.